Parameter Estimation from Amplitude Collapse in Correlated Matter-Wave Interference: DISCUSSION

 (ii) It is a complementary analysis applicable to any system employing ellipse fitting without the need for additional experimental resources.
 While it generally requires more data points than ellipse fitting due to its statistical nature, PEAC becomes a powerful tool when sufficient statistics are available.
 It generalises naturally by projecting along an angle $\alpha$ in the bivariate plane, enabling phase estimation of arbitrary mixtures of the correlated signals.
-Even more, PEAC improves the trueness of the estimated phase by reducing the bias and systematic error near degeneracy.
-This enhancement is not merely a technical improvement, but critical for high-accuracy null measurements, for example envisioned for tests of fundamental physics~\cite{rosi:2014:precision,lamporesi:2008:determination,fixler:2007:atom, pikovski:2015:uni_decoh}.
+In fact, for a given set of bivariate data, one can always perform PEAC along a different angle in addition to ellipse fitting (see Sect.~\ref{sec:complementarity}) to improve the trueness of the estimated phase by reducing the bias and systematic error near degeneracy.
+While ellipse-based estimation is typically only unbiased at circular degeneracy points ($\theta = \pi/2$ and odd multiples), PEAC provides a vanishing bias throughout the $2\pi$ interval of $\theta$, except for a region of $A < 1.78 \sigma$ around degeneracy.
+Consequently, PEAC is beneficial when the differential phase cannot be precisely controlled.
+Furthermore, in Sect. \ref{sec:correlation}, all parameters of the PDF were determined from independent measurements, experimentally demonstrating that differential phase estimation is possible without the necessity of controlling or scanning the measurand.
+A reduced bias closer to degeneracy is not merely a technical improvement, but critical for high-accuracy null measurements, for example envisioned for tests of fundamental physics~\cite{rosi:2014:precision,lamporesi:2008:determination,fixler:2007:atom, pikovski:2015:uni_decoh}.

-(iii) We demonstrate that PEAC directly connects to quantum clock interferometry~\cite{roura:2020:gravitational,dipumpo:2021:gravitational,rosi:2017:quantum,fromonteil:2025:nonlocal, borregaard:2025:qclock, guendogan:2026:qclock} and answers the question of optimal performance, which in fact is close to, but not exactly at degeneracy.
-Notably, we observe no divergence of phase sensitivity at degeneracy, as predicted from geometric phase amplification~\cite{zhou:2025:geometric} when neglecting the vanishing oscillation amplitude.
+(iii) We demonstrate that PEAC directly connects to quantum clock interferometry~\cite{roura:2020:gravitational,dipumpo:2021:gravitational,rosi:2017:quantum,fromonteil:2025:nonlocal, borregaard:2025:qclock, guendogan:2026:qclock} and answers the question of the optimal working point, which in fact is close to, but not exactly at degeneracy.
+Notably, we observe no divergence of phase sensitivity close to degeneracy, as predicted from geometric phase amplification~\cite{zhou:2025:geometric} when neglecting the vanishing oscillation amplitude or from Gaussian uncertainty propagation.
+Even in the context of fundamental physics applications, where one typically probes null signals or minute phase shifts and therefore has limited flexibility to access regimes with substantial amplitude collapse, PEAC has practical implications, as outlined above.
+Furthermore, recent quantum clock experiments employing magnetic field gradients to measure geometric phases~\cite{zhou:2025:geometric} have observed a considerable reduction in contrast, highlighting the relevance of such methods in realistic scenarios.